interestingzhuo/OnlinePruductRetrieval/README.md

 ##
-# foodretreival
+# eBayProduct Retrieval
- Food Image Retrieval Baseline
+eBayProduct Retrieval Baseline

 ---
 ## What can I find here?